hasseily/kent-grids/README.md

 Then click on Apply & build the project.

 Now if you try to run the program, you'll get some DLL file missing errors.
 Don't get scared!
-You have to then copy all the DLL files from the dll folder (according to your solution platform x86/x64) & paste it into your exectable binary(x86/x64) file's directory.
+You have to then copy all the DLL files from the DLL folder (according to your solution platform x86/x64) & paste them into your executable binary (x86/x64) file's directory.
-That's it!
-Clean the project, build the project again & run the program!
+That's it! just clean the project, build the project again & run the program!